mypan/linkedin_learning_courses_downloader/README.md

 ### A scraping tool that downloads video lessons from Linkedin Learning
 Features:
--Implemented in python using requests.
+* Implemented in python using requests.

--Downloading complete courses, i.e. course description inkl. original course url, videos, exercise files, subtitles.
+* Downloading complete courses, i.e. course description inkl. original course url, videos, exercise files, subtitles.

--Easy adding of courses to download list
+* Easy adding of courses to download list

--Skipping existing downloads and completing incomplete courses.
+* Skipping existing downloads and completing incomplete courses.

--Unchecking of successfully downloaded courses on your download list, therefore providing some kind of archive.
+* Unchecking of successfully downloaded courses on your download list, therefore providing some kind of archive.

--Numbering of chapters, videos and subtitles.
+* Numbering of chapters, videos and subtitles.

--Subtitles will have the same name as the video file, so players like MPC-HC will automatically load the subtitles when playing a video file.
+* Subtitles will have the same name as the video file, so players like MPC-HC will automatically load the subtitles when playing a video file.

--Course folder includes release date, because courses sometimes get updated and you don't know which version you already downloaded.
+* Course folder includes release date, because courses sometimes get updated and you don't know which version you already downloaded.

 ### How to use
 First install the requirements: